-Bertie Pearce is a Member of The Inner Magic Circle with Gold Star.
-He has performed all over the world in many weird and wonderful places.
+Bertie is a Member of The Inner Magic Circle with Gold Star and has performed all over the world in many weird and wonderful places.
 In 2003 he was awarded the Carlton Comedy Award by the Magic Circle and twice won the award for Originality from The International Brotherhood of Magicians.

 He inherited a fascination with conjuring from his maternal Grandfather Charles Derek Hill who was a classic amateur conjurer of his day, building illusions at the family firm, Higgs and Hill.